-We’ll leverage the power of digital and telehealth technology to go beyond our walls, to support healthcare professionals from a distance and provide care where it’s needed most.
+We’ll leverage the power of digital and telehealth technology to go beyond our hospital walls, to support healthcare professionals from a distance and provide care where it’s needed most.
 Drawing on the faces and places young people already know — their schools and colleges, the family GP, the local community — to offer safer, smarter care closer to them.
-No matter where in the world they are.

-We will use technology to make difficult situations more bearable.
-To help young people feel comfortable even when they’re well outside their comfort zone.
-We’ll embrace advancements in technology, such as virtual reality, which can transform environments into familiar spaces, to put children at ease.
-And collaborate with innovators to develop more initiatives — like Senua’s Sacrifice, a video game which authentically portrays mental health conditions — to help young people feel seen and heard.
+Virtual reality can transform environments into familiar spaces, to put children at ease.
+Initiatives — like Senua’s Sacrifice, a video game which authentically portrays mental health conditions — can help young people feel seen and heard.